 YMT’s bursary scheme provides access for young people to receive the highest quality training in musical theatre skills from top industry professionals; enabling people from all backgrounds the opportunity to go on and fulfil their dreams of a career on the stage.
-YMT offers a bursary of up to 75% for participants to take part in one of eight summer production projects, this includes: full-board accommodation on a residential production, tuition and pastoral care, and production costs at the venue.
-The YMT bursary scheme is means tested and available for any young person whose household income is less than £30,000 per annum.
+Through the support form organisations such as NASUWT and generous individuals, YMT offers a bursary of up to 75% for participants to take part in one of eight summer production projects, this includes: full-board accommodation on a residential production, tuition and pastoral care, and production costs at the venue.
+The YMT bursary scheme is means tested and available for any young person whose household income is less than £35,000 per annum.

 Over 30% of YMT’s participants every year are awarded bursaries this enables them to join the company and develop their skills.
 YMT’s participant Tarique, 16, from Birmingham, received a Bursary in 2017 to take part in the world premiere of A Teenage Opera directed by one of the West End’s foremost leading ladies, Julie Atherton (Avenue Q, Mama Mia).